Mass customization: how to satisfy more of your customers

 But while understanding the importance is one thing, implementation is another.

-Because trying to produce a range of customizable products using Excel spreadsheets is incredibly inefficient on a large scale.
+Trying to produce a range of customizable products using Excel spreadsheets is incredibly inefficient on a large scale.

 It doesn’t mean that you have to offer unlimited choice, but at the very least means, you can guide customers to the products that suit them best.